- No red lines

 Read the preface in full

-Developments over the last two years have made one thing in particular very clear: Academic exchange and international scientific cooperation do not take place in an apolitical setting.
-On the contrary: The area of scientific cooperation holds special significance on a political level.
-Whether aspired to or not, science has become a hard currency in international cooperation.
+Developments over the last two years have made one thing in particular very clear to us: Academic exchange and international scientific cooperation do not take place in an apolitical setting.
+On the contrary: the area of scientific cooperation has a special political significance.
+Whether it likes it or not, science has become a hard currency in international cooperation.
 On the one hand, the need for science-based perspectives on major social, global and even planetary issues is constantly growing.
 On the other hand, we are increasingly seeing non-democratic or autocratic tendencies in important countries around the world.
 For many states, a leading role in research and technology has long since become an integral part of a grand strategy for the defence or attainment of their own global power position.

-So how can academic cooperation be organised and promoted in the interests of science without being naive and ignoring the political conditions and implications?
+So how can academic cooperation be organised and promoted in the interests of science without being naive and ignoring the political conditions and implications of this cooperation?
 The DAAD is in favour of a differentiated perspective based on a criteria-led appraisal.
 Not least, the topics, actors and contexts of the respective cooperation must be taken into account.
-It is therefore a matter of a sensitive process of analysis and negotiation, based on an honest and rational weighing up of values, interests, risks and opportunities.
-This also means that a categorical definition of generally applicable “red lines” is not practical.
+It is therefore a matter of a sensitive process of analysis and negotiation, which must be based on an honest and rational weighing up of values, interests, risks and opportunities.
+This also means that a categorical definition of generally applicable ‘red lines’ is not expedient.
 Instead, the focus should be on examining and negotiating specific cooperation conditions in their concrete constellations.
 This naturally includes – in each specific case – the question of when limits are reached and specific forms of cooperation are no longer justifiable.

-With the KIWi Compass “No Red Lines”, the DAAD provides support in precisely this area.
-The guide enables universities and research institutions to make well-founded, comprehensively informed and reflective assessments of opportunities and risks on the basis of clear criteria.
-In doing so, it helps higher education stakeholders to make autonomous decisions with regard to specific cooperation constellations.
+With the KIWi Compass ‘No red lines’, the DAAD provides support in precisely this area.
+The guide enables universities and research institutions to make well-founded, comprehensively informed and reflective assessments of opportunities and risks on the basis of clear criteria, and to make autonomous decisions with regard to specific cooperation constellations.

 Prof Dr Joybrato Mukherjee